armincosta/render3D/README.md

 # render3D
 This module source code is part of a software that  renders multiple 3D objects (logs) using OpenGL and performs matching and measurements on the data.
+Note that this is not a build and run source code, but merely a frustum that can be adapted to specific needs.

        CT (Computed Tomography) Tomolog3DMatching and 3D-Shape Visualization Software (3D-Shape1 measures the log with bark , CT also with bark, and 3D-Shape in debarked status).
 It provides also an